Shamus Toomey, Editor-in-Chief and co-founder

-Stephanie was born in Milwaukee, Wis., raised in Quincy, Ill. and now lives in Beverly on the city’s South Side.
+Stephanie was born in Milwaukee, Wisconsin, raised in Quincy, Illinois, and now lives in Beverly on the South Side.
 She graduated from the University of Illinois at Urbana-Champaign in 2008 and completed her Masters degree at the university in 2009.
 While at U of I, she served as managing editor of The Daily Illini.
 Email Stephanie

 Maple Walker Lloyd, Director of Development and Community Engagement

 Maple came to Block Club Chicago from the MacArthur Foundation, where she was team coordinator for its Journalism & Media program.
 Maple is also a former weekend news anchor for WGN Radio.

 She now works with subscribers, foundations, individual donors and corporations to expand Block Club’s support base.
 Email Maple